 Information for prospective graduate students

-- Individual assessments regarding eligibility of application materials are not possible, do not email the department looking for feedback on your qualifications or how you can maximize your chances.
-All applications are considered equally after submission - presenting the strongest application is recommended to all.
+- Individual assessments regarding eligibility of application materials are not possible, do not email the department looking for feedback on your qualifications or how to maximize your chances.
+All applications are considered equally after submission - presenting the strongest application is the recommendation to all.

 - The Personal Statement section is required, but the writing sample/essay is not applicable to Physics applications.